Applying to Lost Boys

 Tuition Payment Schedule Breakdown

-- 1/2 of the tuition less the above seat deposit is of due a minimum of 60 days prior to the start of the program.
+- 50% of the tuition, less the above seat deposit, is due a minimum of 60 days prior to the start of the program.

-- The balance 1/2 of the tuition is due at the 50% or before the mark of the program unless a prior agreed to payment plan have been arranged.
+- The balance of the tuition is due at the halfway point of the program.

 - For tuition payments, we accept, cheques, money orders, bank drafts and wire transfers.
 In the case of a Student Loan, payments will be accepted directly from the Lender.